 Along with aggression and violence the planet Mars also rules over the very physical act of sex and once again Scarlett shows her true colors when the matter presents itself:

 It’s during those rare times when Scarlett doesn’t need to wear any high societal mask of pretense that we see her wearing red in its most basic tone.
 The typical Aries concerns themselves only with things which revolve around their basic needs and towards the latter part of the film Scarlett has developed a basic need to drink hard liquor in the late night hours after all parties dwelling in her palatial manor have retired for the evening.
 Martian red incites aggression, violence, and one other thing we see next to nothing of throughout the entire film – sex.
 All three vices are represented in the scene when a well intoxicated Rhett stumbles upon his wife’s late night drinking binge.
 Once again when faced with the very real threat of her inebriated husband wrapping his hands around her head saying he could crush her skull like a walnut, Scarlett doesn’t recoil in fear, instead the Aries bravely stands her ground saying:

 “Take your hands off me, you drunken fool.”

 Rhett responds by removing his hands from his wife’s head only to lift Scarlett’s entire body up off the floor in his arms, up the red carpeted palatial staircase, and straight to the boudoir where the viewer wonders if she will make it out alive by morning.

 Cut to the next morning where Scarlett is in the boudoir, still under the covers, and humming loudly away in a state of relaxed contentment.
-Clearly she has had just as good a time in the bedroom as her overcome with lust spouse.
+Clearly the lady had just as good a time in the bedroom as her overcome with lust husband.